sveltejs/language-tools/docs/README.md

 #### My Code does not get formatted

 Your default formatter for Svelte files may be wrong.
-Either it's set to the old Svelte extension, or you set all files to be formatted by the prettier extension.
-To fix this, you need to explicitly tell VSCode to format the code with the `Svelte for VSCode extension`:
+- Mabye it's set to the old Svelte extension, if so, remove the setting
+- Maybe you set all files to be formatted by the prettier extension.
+Then you have two options: Either install `prettier-plugin-svelte` from npm, or tell VSCode to format the code with the `Svelte for VSCode extension`:

 ```json
   "[svelte]": {